 Much like massage, breathing encourages relaxation and healthy habits.
 It keeps your mind and body functioning well and curbs your stress.
 Through focused breathing, your muscles naturally relax and may help you feel as if you go through your day a little easier.

-DeAnn Gietzen is the owner and licensed massage therapist with Northern Mandala, LLC.
-Northern Mandala has locations in Grand Forks and Minot, North Dakota.
+DeAnn Gietzen is the owner and licensed massage therapist with Northern Mandala, LLC, based in East Grand Forks, Minn.

 Through a 750-hour training program at Josef’s School of Hair, Skin and Body, DeAnn received advanced training in anatomy, physiology, kinesiology and pathology.
 The course also included clinical practice, practical application and certification in CPR, first aid and AED.
 DeAnn has successfully completed the Massage & Bodywork Licensing Examination (MBLEx) offered by the Federation of State Massage Therapy Boards.
 She is licensed in massage therapy by the state of North Dakota.